René Crauwels

 weaponsandwar.tv

-After World War Two the Swiss needed a new self-loading military to replace their K-31 bolt actions.
+After World War Two the Swiss needed a new self-loading to replace their K-31 bolt actions.
 Two major design tracks followed; one being a roller-delayed system based on the G3 at SIG and the other being a derivative of the German FG-42 at Waffenfabrik Bern.
 Bern, under the direction of Adolph Furrer, had been experimenting with intermediate cartridges since the 1920s, and they used this as a basis to develop an improved FG-42 using an intermediate cartridge (7.5x38mm).
 The program began in 1951 and went through about a half dozen major iterations until it ultimately lost to the SIG program (which produced the Stgw-57).

 Today we are looking at one of the later steps in the Bern program, the WF-54.
 By this point the intermediate cartridge had been discarded in favor of using the standard Swiss GP11 (7.5x55mm).
 The overall design was a bit simplified as well.
 The Bern program would continue for two more years after this before ultimately losing out to the SIG 510 for Swiss adoption.